co-dan/BI-cutelim/README.md

-# BI-cutelim
+Formalization of the BI sequent calculus and an algebraic/semantic proof of cut elimination.
-Formalized proof of cut elimination
+WIP